Gounsa

-Gounsa served as a center of uibyeong resistance in the Seven Year War, when it was one of few temples to escape being burned by the Japanese forces.
-The temple did burn in a catastrophic fire in 1835; thus, all current buildings date from the 19th or 20th century.
+Gounsa served as a center of uibyeong resistance during the Imjin War, when it was one of few temples to escape being burned by the Japanese forces.
+After the war, the temple underwent reconstruction in 1695, but burned down in 1803 and 1835; thus, all current buildings dated from the 19th or 20th century.
+During the Japanese occupation of Korea, the temple was designated in 1912 as one of 30 principal temples in Korea, with jurisdiction over 46 branch temples.
+The temple served as a center of activity for Buddhist monks during the March First Movement in 1919.